The Case Against the Dodd-Frank Act’s Living Wills: Contingency Planning Following the Financial Crisis

 Nizan Geslevich Packin

-University of Pennsylvania School of Law; Zicklin School of Business, Baruch College, City University of New York
+University of Pennsylvania School of Law; City University of New York, Baruch College - Zicklin School of Business

 The Dodd-Frank Act’s “living will” requirement mandates that systemically important financial institutions develop wide-ranging strategic analyses of their business affairs, and submit comprehensive contingency plans for reorganization or resolution of their operations to regulators.
 The goal is to mitigate risks to the financial stability of the U.S. and encourage last-resort planning, which will allow for a rapid and efficient response in the event of an emergency.
 Beyond the general framework set forth in the Dodd-Frank Act, very little is known about living wills; no legal literature currently exists on what the concept entails, and regulators have not yet finalized any rules that detail how living wills will operate.
 Nevertheless, living wills are perceived to be a successful regulatory solution to the problems highlighted by the recent financial crisis.
 Accordingly, nine of the world's biggest financial firms submitted to the regulators, and gave the public a peek at, their living wills in July 2012, as required by the new regulation.